-Today we have a guest post from Richard.
 This post shares some data that I think many readers will find most intriguing.
 A true “before and after” free float accuracy comparison.
+The question of should I free float my Ar15 or not has been asked countless times but often without definitive examples.
+Well, we have a definitive example.
 Without further ado… Is Free-Floating an AR15 Barrel Worth it?

-The rifle I used was a factory assembled BCM flat top upper receiver with a 20-inch 5.56 chambered government profile barrel with a 1/7 twist rate using standard hand guards.
+The rifle I used was a factory assembled BCM flat-top upper receiver with a 20-inch 5.56 chambered government profile barrel with a 1/7 twist rate using standard handguards.
 This is as close to a GI rifle as I could find.
 This upper was mated to a generic lower receiver with a fixed stock and a standard trigger group.
-For an optic I chose a SWFA 10x Super Sniper mil-dot mounted in an American Defense Scout mount.
+For an optic, I chose an SWFA 10x Super Sniper mil-dot mounted in an American Defense Scout mount.
 The ammunition tested was a variety of target, varmint, and hunting loads, all factory new and commonly available.
 Since a standard box holds 20 rounds, I used a single box of ammunition for each test- 10 rounds for before and the remaining 10 rounds after the handguard change.

 Testing and Results

 I realize that perhaps the biggest variable in this experiment is my shooting skill, and so I spent several days at the range simply practicing my technique and making sure the gear worked as I expected.
 Believe it or not, shooting is work, and it took more than a few trials and adjustments to become convinced that I was shooting the rifle as well as could be reasonably expected.
 But it was enjoyable and it was satisfying to seriously test my shooting ability.